leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/observability-in-gc.md

 1. Verify that network traffic is logged
 1. Export the network traffic to BigQuery to further analyze the logs
 1. Add VPC flow log aggregation

+## Investigating application performance issues
+### Error Reporting
+Application Performance Management (APM) combines the monitoring and troubleshooting capabilities of Cloud Logging and Cloud Monitoring with Error Reporting, Cloud Trace, and Cloud Profiler.

+Error Reporting looks through all the logs that your application and infrastructure has reported.
+It then counts, analyzes, and aggregates the exceptions to report them on your preferred notification channel.

+Error Reporting can only analyze log entries that are stored in Cloud Logging buckets that are in the **global** region.
+**The source and destination Google Cloud projects must be the same, and customer-managed encryption keys (CMEK) must be disabled.**

+Error Reporting helps you see the problems through the noise by constantly analyzing your exceptions.
+Problems are intelligently aggregated into meaningful groups tailored to your programming language and framework.

+Error Reporting is available on desktop and in the Google Cloud app for iOS and Android.

+Error Reporting can aggregate and display errors for:
+- App Engine standard environment and flexible environment,
+- Cloud Run functions
+- Apps Script
+-  Cloud Run
+- Compute Engine
+- Amazon EC2
+- GKE

+Setting up Error Reporting
+- is simple and dependent on the language and compute environment.
+- install the client library by using npm
+- The easiest way to manually log errors to Error Reporting in Node.js is to import the Error Reporting library.
+- You then instantiate a client to start reporting errors to Error Reporting.
+- *For App Engine flexible environment and standard environment, Cloud Run, Cloud Run functions, and Apps Script, Error Reporting is automatically enabled.*
+- *For GKE, add cloud-platform access scope during cluster creation.*
+- *For Compute Engine, ensure the service account used has the Error Reporting Writer role.*
+- *Outside Google Cloud, provide the Google Cloud project ID and service account credentials to the Error Reporting library*

+### Cloud Trace
+Cloud Trace is a distributed tracing system that collects latency data from your applications and displays it in the Google Cloud console.
+You can track how requests propagate through your application and receive detailed near-real time performance insights.

+Trace continuously gathers and analyzes trace data from your project to automatically identify recent changes to the performance of your application.
+If Trace detects a significant shift in the latency profile of your app, you’re **automatically alerted**.
+It also helps with identification of **performance bottlenecks**.

+The language-specific SDKs of Trace can analyze projects that run on VMs (even VMs not managed by Google Cloud).
+The Trace SDK is available for Java, Node.js, Ruby, and Go.

+The Trace API can be used to submit and retrieve trace data from any source.

+Cloud Trace terminologies
+- Tracing client: collects spans and sends them to Cloud Trace
+- Trace: describes the time it takes an application to complete a single operation
+- Span: describes how long it takes to perform a complete suboperation.

+A trace is a collection of spans.
+A span describes how long it takes to perform a complete suboperation.
+A trace might describe how long it takes to process an incoming request from a user and return a response.
+A span might describe how long a particular RPC call requires.

+There are two ways to send trace data to Cloud Trace:
+1. The first one is automatic tracing
+1. instrumenting the application.
+You can do this by using Google client libraries or OpenTelemetry

+Required IAM permissions: Cloud **Trace Agent role** is needed to send trace data from the application to Cloud Trace

+### View application latency with Cloud Trace
+Learn how to use Cloud Trace by doing the following:
+- Deploy a sample application to a Google Kubernetes Engine (GKE) cluster.
+- Create a trace by sending an HTTP request to the sample application.
+- Use the Cloud Trace interface to view the latency information of the trace you created.

+### Cloud Profiler
+Attempting to measure performance in test environments usually fails to replicate the pressures on a production system.
+Continuous profiling of production systems is an effective way to discover where resources like CPU cycles and memory are consumed when the service operates in its working environment.

+Cloud Profiler is a statistical, low-overhead profiler that continuously gathers CPU usage and memory-allocation information from your production applications.

+Cloud Profiler presents the call hierarchy and resource consumption of the corresponding function in an interactive flame graph.

+The profiling types available vary by language.
+For the metrics, you will find the following:
+- **CPU time** is the time that the CPU spends executing a block of code. *The time it was waiting or processing instructions for something else is not included.*
+- **Wall time** is the time that it takes to run a block of code, including all wait time, including that for locks and thread synchronization.
+- **Heap** is the amount of memory allocated in the heap of the program when the profile is collected.
+- **Allocated heap** is the total amount of memory that was allocated in the heap of the program.
+- **Contention**: provides information about threads stuck waiting for other threads.
+- **Threads** contains thread counts.
+-